navpil/generics-are-hard/README.md

 You can parametrize with `Void` to avoid (see the pun?) putting any objects into the Holder.

-Isn't it fun that sometimes `XLintFails` to prevent you from ClassCastExceptions runtime?
+When `XLintFails` to prevent you from ClassCastExceptions you understand that generics are hard even for compiler.

 I don't quite understand why `SometimesInheritanceFails`.